Trying to Stay Sane While Waiting for Edits

 The More I Write, The Stronger I Get

-Sure, it’s my work that’s being dissected, but this is truly a case of “what doesn’t kill you Created with Canvamakes you stronger”.
+Sure, it’s my work that’s being dissected, but this is truly a case of “what doesn’t kill you makes you stronger”.
 My book will not die from the experience.
 Sometimes you have to trim back an overgrown bush so it will grow healthier and stronger.
 So I believe it must be with this book, and the others I’ll be subjecting to the editor’s knife in the years to come.

 Fortunately, I have a place where I can write what I choose and never have to worry about whether my story arc is working or if I’ve kept the tension going throughout the story.
 I don’t have to concern myself with all the technical aspects which the writing profession deems necessary for a well-crafted story.
 Both here and in my blog I can scribble (or in this case, pound keys) to my heart’s content, tossing out words like confetti to form sentences which may at times only make sense to me.